 - Decision Making using Marginal Costing: This is the fourth sub-course of this comprehensive course.
 This is designed for intermediate students.

-- Introduction: In this first section, you will learn about the fundamentals of decision making.
+- Introduction: In this first section, you will learn about the fundamentals of decision-making.

-- Relevant Cost in Marginal Costing: In this second section, you will learn about relevant cost in marginal costing and non-relevant cost in marginal costing.
+- Relevant Cost in Marginal Costing: In this second section, you will learn about the relevant cost in marginal costing and non-relevant cost in marginal costing.

 - Example of Relevant Costing: In this section, you will go through a detailed example of relevant costing and you will learn additional tits-bits about relevant costing.

 - Cost of Opportunity: This is a very comprehensive section.
 In this section, you will learn about the concept of opportunity cost with an example.
 You will also learn about the cost concept and marginal costing and their respective examples.
 Then the instructor will take you through the independent situation of marginal costing, cost volume profit (CVP) ratio, contribution margin ratio, break-even analysis, target profit analysis, and also the example of target profit analysis.
 Finally, you will get to understand the graph of analysis, decision making using cost costing and CVP Analysis, and example of decision making.